The Jeppestown and Belgravia days (1888-1934)

 The girls continue to vote for the head girls and the heads of houses but a leadership programme now enables every girl, once she reaches matric, to assume a leadership portfolio in a field of her choice: academic, spiritual, cultural, service or sport.
 These two changes allow for closer interaction between staff and girls, and girls of different ages.

 In addition to the exchange programmes to Australia and India initiated by Mrs Fargher, exchanges to schools in Africa, the USA and Europe have been introduced.
-Ms King also encouraged the professional development of her staff, some of whom have attended conferences and courses overseas, including an ongoing Oxbridge exchange.
+Ms King has also encouraged the professional development of her staff, some of whom have attended conferences and courses overseas, including an ongoing Oxbridge exchange.

-In 2024, Mrs Seipati Shiakallis is installed as head of the Senior School.
+In 2024, Mrs Seipati Shiakallis was installed as head of the Senior School.
 Ms King continues as head of school and oversees both the Junior and Senior School, with a primary focus being on the long-term strategy of the school.